John Sitilides: Career

-Sitilides began as a communications and legislative aide to U.S. Senator Al D'Amato (Republican of New York) from 1985 to 1993, and on the senator's successful 1986 & 1992 re-election campaigns.
+Sitilides began as a communications and legislative aide to U.S. senator Al D'Amato (Republican of New York) from 1985 to 1993, and on the senator's successful 1986 & 1992 re-election campaigns.

 He was a government affairs strategist to AKT Development Corporation, a major land development corporation in Sacramento, California, where he managed Congressional & Executive branch agency lobbying & communications strategies on federal wetlands, endangered species, and property rights issues from 1993 to 1997.

 In 1998, he launched the Western Policy Center, a Washington, D.C. international relations organization researching and forecasting U.S., NATO & EU political, commercial and security issues in southeastern Europe.

-After seven years as executive director, overseeing strategic planning, policy analysis, political and corporate communications, and financial management, he negotiated its 2004 merger with the Woodrow Wilson International Center for Scholars to establish the Southeast Europe Project, where he served as Chairman, Board of Advisors from 2005–2011.
+After seven years as executive director, overseeing strategic planning, policy analysis, political and corporate communications, and financial management, he negotiated its 2004 merger with the Woodrow Wilson International Center for Scholars to establish the Southeast Europe Project, where he served as chairman, board of advisors from 2005 to 2011.

 In 2005, he launched Trilogy Advisors LLC and resumed his government affairs and strategic communications practice.
-He also served as an Alternate Member of the Commerce Department's U.S.-Greece Initiative for Technology Cooperation in the Balkans, under President George W. Bush.
+He also served as an alternate member of the Commerce Department's U.S.-Greece Initiative for Technology Cooperation in the Balkans, under President George W. Bush.

 He is a member of the Association of International Risk Intelligence Professionals; the Intelligence and National Security Alliance, the U.S. Geospatial Intelligence Foundation, the Columbia University Club of Washington D.C., the Association of Former Senate Aides, the Federalist Society for Law and Public Policy Studies, and the New York State Society of Washington D.C.
 He received the 2007 "Greek Letters and Culture Award" for his contributions to the advancement of classical knowledge in American education, religion and culture.